-Rebecca's love of both music and teaching is sure to inspire you and help you enjoy success at the piano.
+Rebecca's passion for both music and teaching is sure to inspire you and help you enjoy success at the piano.

-3 years of private teaching and tutoring experience
+6 years of private teaching and tutoring experience.

 Grade 8 Piano (ABRSM)